Trusted Military Divorce Lawyers in White Plains

 Military regulations create additional requirements for family law matters.
 At Friedman & Friedman PLLC, Attorneys at Law, your military divorce attorney provides guidance on issues specific to your service and family situation in White Plains.

 - Sort through residency rules: Service members have unique options for where to file.
-We advise which applies to you—residency, station assignment, or legal domicile.
+We advise on what applies to you—residency, station assignment, or legal domicile.

 - Account for the Servicemembers Civil Relief Act (SCRA): Active duty service members may have their court dates postponed or legal actions delayed under the SCRA.
 We explain protections and how they may impact your case.